pastagang/pastagang/README.md

 you are invited to join all of these.\
 all contributions get accepted, no matter what.

-if you want to get added to the list of contributors to any of these, let someone know
+if you want admin access to to any of these, contact pastagang

-## contact
+## how to contact pastagang

 here are some ways of contacting pastagang:

 - email [pastagang@groups.io](mailto:pastagang@groups.io). everyone can access the inbox [here](https://groups.io/g/pastagang/)
-- post on mastodon or bluesky with the [#pastagang hashtag](https://post.lurk.org/tags/pastagang)
+- use the [#pastagang hashtag](https://post.lurk.org/tags/pastagang) on mastodon or bluesky
-- post on mastodon mentioning the [@pastagang@a.gup.pe](https://a.gup.pe/u/pastagang) group
+- mention the [@pastagang@a.gup.pe](https://a.gup.pe/u/pastagang) group on mastodon
 - write something in the [jam space](https://nudel.cc)

 ## code of conduct